peregrine-l/minirogue/README.md

 # minirogue
-Learning Rust and Bevy making a tiny roguelike game.
+A tiny roguelike game to learn Rust, Bevy and ECS.
+Does not work yet.